Responsible Management of a Critical Resource

 - Integrate freshwater conservation and efficiency drivers into our business decision-making processes and operational management.

-- Conserve our use of freshwater in freshwater-constrained areas by reusing, reducing, and recycling water.
+- Conserve our use of freshwater in freshwater-constrained areas by reusing and recycling water and reducing the amount used.

 - Account for the use of freshwater in our operations with appropriate metrics.